Can You Still Work and Collect Social Security?

 Can you work and collect Social Security?

-Even if you are in retirement age range, you might decide to continue working at your full-time job to save more for retirement and take advantage of catch-up contributions all while collecting Social Security as soon as you’re eligible at 62.
-Or even if you do retire, you may choose to work part time or do consulting work to keep busy and make extra money.
+Yes, you can—though doing so may have tax consequences and temporarily lower your benefit amount.
+Even if you are of retirement age, you might decide to continue working at your full-time job to save more for retirement and take advantage of catch-up contributions.
+Or you may choose to work part time or do consulting work in retirement to keep busy and make extra money.
+In either case, you can still begin collecting Social Security as soon as you’re eligible at 62.

 Will my Social Security benefit increase if I continue to work?

-How much you’ll recieve in Social Security depends on many factors, including your income in the years you were working.
-So regardless of your age and whether you’re already receiving payments, the Social Security Administration (SSA) will review your earnings every year and refigure your benefit if necessary—which could lead to an increase in benefits.
+How much you’ll receive in Social Security depends on many factors, including your income in the years you were working.
+So regardless of your age and whether you’re already receiving payments, the Social Security Administration (SSA) will review your earnings every year and refigure your benefit, which could lead to an increase.

-If you’ll reach your full retirement age within the calendar year, the income limit increases to $59,520.
-For earnings above that amount, the SSA will deduct $1 from your monthly benefit for every $3 you earn, but this will stop when you reach full retirement age.
+- If you’ll reach your full retirement age within the calendar year, the income limit increases to $65,160.
+For earnings above that amount, the SSA will deduct $1 from your monthly benefit for every $3 you earn, but this will stop end the month you reach full retirement age.

-Beginning on the day you reach full retirement age, you can earn as much as you’d like without your benefit payment being impacted.
+- Beginning the month you reach full retirement age, you can earn as much as you’d like without your benefit payment being impacted.

-Let’s say as a 65-year-old, you made $60,000 in 2024 and were eligible for an annual benefit of $22,884 (based on a monthly benefit of $1,907, which is the the average Social Security payment for retired workers in January 2024).
-That means $37,680 of your income would fall over the income limit, and your benefit would be reduced by $18,840 for a total benefit amount of $4,044.
-In this situation, collecting before retirement age may not make sense.
+Let’s say as a 65-year-old, you make $60,000 in 2026 and are eligible for an annual benefit of $24,000 (based on a monthly benefit of $2,000, which is just shy of the average Social Security payment for retired workers in January 2026).
+That means $35,520 of your income would fall over the income limit, and your benefit would be reduced by $17,760 for a total benefit amount of $6,240.
+In this situation, collecting benefits before full retirement age may not make sense.

-But let’s say instead you’re still making $60,000 in 2024, and instead you’re reaching the full retirement age this year.
-In the months leading up to your birthday, only $480 would fall above the limit, meaning your benefit payment amount will be reduced by much less—and only in the months leading up to your birthday.
+Let’s say instead that you’re still making $60,000 a year, but you’re reaching full retirement age in 2027.
+In the months leading up to your birthday in 2027, your entire income falls below the limit, meaning your benefit payment amount will not be reduced.
 In this hypothetical situation, waiting just one year to start taking Social Security would have made much more sense for you.

 If your benefits were reduced based on your income, your benefit may be adjusted upward once you reach the full retirement age.